gargvishesh/druid/docs/multi-stage-query/msq-tutorial-convert-ingest-spec.md

      "metroCode",
      "countryIsoCode",
      "regionName"
-   FROM ioConfigExtern
+   FROM source
    PARTITIONED BY DAY
    ```

    </details>